EquineOntology/GDTB_EPEditor/Assets/Gamedev Toolbelt/Editor/EditorPrefs Editor/README.txt

 functions, as a matter of fact), but is also integrated with the interface of the extension, so that you can add an EditorPref from code and have it automatically added to the EPEditor interface.

-It's a fairly small and simple extension, but as always I love me some gifs, so I suggest going to http://immortalhydra.com/gamedev-toolbelt/editorprefs-editor/ to see everything the extension has to offer :)
+It's a fairly small and simple extension, but seeing is believing and I love gifs, so I suggest going to http://immortalhydra.com/gamedev-toolbelt/editorprefs-editor/ to see everything the extension has to offer :)

   ┬ ┬┬ ┬┌─┐┬─┐┌─┐  ┌─┐┌─┐┌┐┌  ┬  ┌─┐┬┌┐┌┌┬┐  ┌┬┐┌─┐┬─┐┌─┐